GuildOfWeavers/genSTARK/README.md

 Every statement of an arithmetic script is an *assignment* statement.
 It assigns a value of an expression (the right side) to a variable (left side).
 Every script must terminate with an `out` statement which defines the return value of the script.

-Within the script you can reference registers of the execution trace, constants, variables, and perform arithmetic operations with them.
+Within the script you can reference registers, constants, variables, and perform arithmetic operations with them.
 All of this is described below.

 ### Registers
 A computation's execution trace consists of a series of state transitions.
 A state of a computation at a given step is held in an array of registers.
 There are two types of registers: